Angular correlations in neutron-gamma reactions: Angular correlations for neutron- reactions

-To see this, we recall that the spherical function $Y_{L 0}(\theta ,\phi)$ in eq.(\ref{TauNgamma00q0}) can be re-written as irreducible spherical tensor in terms of $\vec{n}_{\gamma}$ unit vectors in directions of gamma momenta.
-Correspondingly, in the chosen coordinate system, directions of neutron momenta are described by spherical functions
+To see this, we recall that the spherical function $Y_{L 0}(\theta ,\phi)$ in eq.(\ref{TauNgamma00q0}) can be rewritten as an irreducible spherical tensor in terms of $\vec{n}_{\gamma}$ are unit vectors in the directions of $\gamma$ momenta.
+Correspondingly, in the chosen coordinate system, the directions of neutron momenta are described by spherical functions

 which can be written as irreducible spherical tensors in terms of $\vec{n}_{n}$ unit vectors.
 (For explicit expressions of spherical functions in terms of unit vectors see, for example \cite{edmonds1996angular}.)
 Thus, irreducible representation of the angular dependent terms in eq.(\ref{TauNgamma00q0}) is described by a product of terms which defined as a function $\Omega_{L}$